Cypress bay high school

 Best Section of The Year

 At the end of marching rehearsals, a section may earn a “Good Noodle,” meaning that section performed best that day out of all other sections.
 At the end of the year, a section of the Marching Band is awarded with the “Best Section of The Year” Award, meaning that section performed the best out of all other sections that year.
-Two years ago (2021-2022), The Saxophones earned it, and this past year (2022-2023), The Clarinets earned this Award.
-Both are pictured below!!!
+Three years ago (2021-2022), The Saxophones earned it, two years ago (2022-2023), The Clarinets earned it, and this past year (2023-2024), Percussion earned it.
+Percussion, clarinets, and the saxophones are pictured below!!!

 The Archive: